bringbackthedog/cmake-starter/README.md

 ### :keyboard: Commands

-> NOTE: before building you must remove your local build/ directory if you have one

 ```bash
 # Build the container (can be used to rebuild image after code changes)
 # [e.g] docker image build -t <image-name>:<tag> .